baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 ## Bayesian inference using PMMH
-We proceed like we did for MAP above, but when calling the function `metropolis`, we will get the entire posterior distribution of the parameter vector, for the small cost of a massive increase in the amount of computations.
+We proceed like we did for MAP above, but when calling the function `metropolis`, we will get the entire posterior distribution of the parameter vector, for the small cost of a massive increase in the amount of computations. [`metropolis`](@ref) runs the [Metropolis Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm), or more precisely if a particle filter is used, the "Particle Marginal Metropolis Hastings" (PMMH) algorithm.
+Here we use the Kalman filter simply to have the documentation build a bit faster, it can be quite heavy to run.

 ```@example ml_map
-N = 1000
 filter_from_parameters(θ, pf = nothing) = KalmanFilter(A, B, C, 0, exp(θ[1])^2*I(nx), exp(θ[2])^2*I(ny), d0) # Works with particle filters as well
 nothing # hide
 ```